FUEL ECONOMY STANDARDS

 In the wake of the oil embargo and the passage of the 1975 Energy Policy and Conservation Act, U.S. vehicle fuel economy improved substantially in the late 1970s.
 More recently, however, fuel economy has stagnated and even regressed at times as automakers have peddled ever larger, more powerful and more gas-guzzling sport utility vehicles and pickup trucks to Americans.
 Thankfully, in November 2007 the Center and our allies prevailed in Center for Biological Diversity v.
 National Highway Traffic Safety Administration, a major lawsuit filed against the Department of Transportation for failing to properly account for greenhouse gas emissions when setting unreasonably low national fuel economy standards.
 In December 2007, Congress mandated an increase in fuel economy to 35 miles per gallon for all passenger vehicles by 2020: a change for the better, but clearly not where we need to be.

-In 2008, the Bush administration released a new proposal for fuel economy standards that were slightly better but still far too low; they were determined through a fatally flawed analysis employing numerous assumptions defying common sense and the law, such as a prediction that gas will cost $2.36 per gallon in 2020 and an assumption that technological solutions available now can’t be employed by automakers a few years from now.
+In 2008 the Bush administration released a new proposal for fuel economy standards that were slightly better but still far too low; they were determined through a fatally flawed analysis employing numerous assumptions defying common sense and the law.
 The Center filed comments against the proposed standards, and our opposition was even echoed by the Environmental Protection Agency, which said the administration’s analysis brought up environmental concerns and contained inadequate information.
 On the same day the Center filed comments against the proposed standards, the Ninth Circuit Court of Appeals denied an administration request to revisit the court’s November 2007 ruling in our case against the Department of Transportation, once again affirming that fuel economy standards must be set at the maximum feasible level to save oil, reduce greenhouse gas pollution and protect consumers.

 In January 2009, the Bush administration announced it wouldn’t finalize its fuel economy standards before it left office — but in March, instead of improving on Bush’s pathetically low standards, the Obama administration announced that its own standards would be about a mile per gallon lower.
 Less than a week later, the Center filed suit to overturn them, and in summer 2010, the administration announced its intent to increase fuel economy standards for cars and light trucks, with the most ambitious proposal raising them to about 37 miles per gallon by 2017.
 Standards for medium- and heavy-duty trucks were finalized in August 2011 and for passenger vehicles and light trucks in November 2011 — both baby steps forward, far short of what’s technologically and economically feasible.